resourceful-workshop/ethics-for-nlp-2026/index.md

         {% assign basepath = "" %}
         {% endif %}

+# The Second Workshop on Ethics for Research and Teaching in Natural Language Processing

 Co-located with [The Swedish Language Technology Conference (SLTC)](https://www.ltu.se/en/research/research-subjects/machine-learning/the-swedish-language-technology-conference), Luleå University of Technology.

 ## Important information